Key takeaways

 See how ButterflyMX works in commercial buildings:

-There are three main components of an office intercom that you must know about when selecting a system.
-Regardless of which intercom you end up purchasing, these key components are crucial for ensuring you get the most out of the system.
+There are three main components of an office intercom system that you must know about when selecting a system.
+Regardless of which intercom you purchase, these key components are crucial for ensuring you get the most out of the system.

 Three main components of a commercial intercom to consider: